 For any product, it simply has to work, and work well.
 Along with intelligent design and proper field testing the dependability of a product is based on the materials used.
 For this reason we spend an inordinate amount of time researching materials to get this right.
 This approach permeates all of our products and we trust you’ll recognize the difference.

 The majority of climbing padding consists of polyethylene (PE) and polyurethane (PU) foams.
 PE foam is the harder closed-cell product used as a force dispersion layer (like gymnastic carpet bond) while PU foam is the open cell soft and squishy material used in bouldering pads and under route flooring.
-Although much data is available from the bedding and mattress industry, climbing is more of a dynamic impact sport and so specialized testing climbing equipment is necessary.
+Although data is available from other industries, climbing is a dynamic impact sport and specialized equipment is necessary.

 Going back to 2004, bouldering pads were described as having the best dual-density foam on the market.
-There was no way to quantify these claims until Flashed introduced the children’s playground-inspired Drop Tester.
-Built on the architecture and methodology of ASTM 1292, we started putting a numerical value to critical fall height.
-Our focus was not on the padding, but rather on the climber.
+There was no way to quantify these claims until Flashed introduced the test missile Drop Tester and we started putting a numerical value to impacts.
+This uses a headform missile for drop tests with a 3-axis accelerometer inside.
+Our focus was not on the padding, as some manufacturers focuses using load cells beneath the pads, but rather on the impacting missile itself.

-Once we can understand what impact forces are experienced by the climber using the Accelerometer, the next natural question is durability.
+Once we understand what impacts are experienced by the test missile the next natural question is durability.
 Performance and Durability go hand in hand and the input factors are related.
-Durability is affected by two main characteristics: density, and compression.
-The more dense (and heavy) the foam is, the longer it will last.
-Additionally, the more stiff it is, the longer it takes to break down.
+Durability is affected by three main characteristics: density, resiliency, and compression firmness.
+Generally, the more dense (heavy) the foam is, the longer it will last.
+Higher resilient foams will maintain support levels for longer.
+Additionally, the more stiff it is, the more support it provides.
 Certainly the stiffness also affects the feeling of impact on the climber.

 To understand the specifics of each foam type we needed to evaluate how the impact changes over time with respect to both density and compression.
-The Dynamic Fatigue Tester (DFT), was developed to raise the ASTM E missile up to a set height required to compress the foam 75% (the max compression value before support is compromised and ‘bottoming out’ is experienced).
+The Dynamic Fatigue Tester (DFT), was developed to raise the test weight missile up to a set height required to compress the foam 75%.
 An internal Accelerometer measures the drop impact in g-force and is then graphed over 1000 drops to give us a trendline.
 By doing this with various densities and compressions of PU foam we can better understand and compare padding.

 The Multiple Overhead Fall Operator (MOFO) looks at testing a complete padding system, not just individual foam layers like the DFT.
 The MOFO uses single-axis CNC controls to performs 1000s of drop at heights up to 18ft or larger.
-Although the DFT is limited to just the weight of the E missle (around 11lbs), the MOFO is made to have additional weights added to the drop carriage of up to 70lbs, more closely simulating the dead weight of a falling climber.
+Although the DFT is limited to just the weight of the test missle itself , the MOFO is made to allow for additional added weights.